voxmedia/revenue-hiring/README.md

 Otherwise, feel free to review any of the material here.

 We typically ask candidates to spend no more than 2 hours on these exercises to prepare for a technical panel evaluation.
-For our engineering IC roles, you will typically prepare for said panel evaluation by picking:
+For our engineering IC roles, you will (unless otherwise specified) prepare for said panel evaluation by picking:

-* *Two* hiring exercises from the list given to you by your interview coordinator OR
+* **Two** hiring exercises from the list given to you by your interview coordinator

+OR

-* *One* hiring exercise from the list given to you by your interview coordinator
+* **One** hiring exercise from the list given to you by your interview coordinator
-* *one* demo of code that you previously worked on.
+* **One** demo of code that you previously worked on.

 Either path you choose in your own adventure is up to you as all options are weighted equally.

 The technical evaluations are meant to facilitate conversation to assess team fit, and technical and communication skills.

-## Conversational Assessment
+## Conversational assessment
 Here is an outline of questions or topics to expect during the panel evaluation:
 * What was the use case and scope of the project?
 What was implemented?
 * What was your process for reading through the exercise?